 - Mylar Space Blanket You know those shiny emergency blankets that fold up to the size of a deck of cards.
 According to MCR Medical, these tiny blankets are highly effective in keeping you warm because they trap 90% of your radiant body heat.

 - Small Rain Poncho.
-Another deck of card sized item, lightweight plastic poncho.
-Add a little duct tape and a couple sticks you could build cozy little home!
-(Not to be confused with my lightweight rain coat that I have used MANY times).
-Seriously these are not only good for an emergency rain coat, you can use to wrap contents in your pack if you get caught in a downpour.
+Another deck of card-sized items, lightweight plastic poncho.
+Add a little duct tape and a couple of sticks you could build a cozy little home!
+(Not to be confused with the lightweight raincoat that I have used MANY times).
+Seriously these are not only good for an emergency rain poncho, you can use them to wrap contents in your pack if you get caught in a downpour.
 Because they come in a nice small pouch they don’t get tangled up in your bag.